Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 |

-Overview (or "Things You Should Know First") Where your notes appear in the document By default, all body text — including footnotes an endnotes, headers and footers, and standard page numbering — will appear inside the four page margins. • Page
+Overview (or "Things You Should Know First") ☼ Where your notes appear in the document Footnotes and endnotes are created at the insertion cursor location with Insert, Footnote/Endnote.
+This adds a reference number (or letter or symbol) at that location, which internally links to the note itself.
+By design, footnotes and endnotes — like document text, headers, footers, and standard page numbering — will appear inside the four page margins. • Page

 margins are displayed using margin guidelines — faint dotted gray lines on your screen which do not print.
 These guidelines set a four-sided perimeter that normally contains your text, notes, headers/footers, etc.